Annex-Engineering/TradRack/docs/klipper/Customization.md

 [trad_rack_optional.cfg](/Klipper_Stuff/klipper_config/trad_rack_optional.cfg)
-provides a recommended example implementation of `pre_unload_gcode` and `post_load_gcode`.[^1] It is highly recommended to include this file when getting starting with Trad Rack; it provides several useful features, and the [provided slicer profiles](/Slicer_Config/) (as well as the suggested
+provides a recommended example implementation of `pre_unload_gcode` and `post_load_gcode`.[^1] It is highly recommended to include this file when getting started with Trad Rack; it provides several useful features, and the [provided slicer profiles](/Slicer_Config/) (as well as the suggested
 [changes to make to existing slicer profiles](/docs/slicing/Slicing.md#changes-to-make-to-existing-profiles))